 After exploring the falls, we hiked a 2-mile segment of the Gitchi-Gami State Trail through the woods to the overlook, and later a 2.4-mile loop trail to Fifth Falls before heading back to Duluth.
 These trails can be muddy, so be prepared.

 Back in Duluth, we had dinner at Grandma’s Saloon & Grill in Canal Park, another icon of the area since 1976.
 The food and service were stellar, as always, and they had a great beer and cocktail menu, as well.
-We spent the night on the shores of Lake Superior at the exceptional Comfort Suites Canal Park and enjoyed the sunset from our balcony.
+We spent the night on the shores of Lake Superior and enjoyed the sunset from our balcony.

 Day 2 | Apostle Islands